 In addition to using cress in fresh bouquets, you can easily dry stems to use as a fantastic addition to autumn bouquets and wreaths.
 To dry, hang bunches upside down in a warm, dry place out of direct sunlight.

-‘Emerald Beads’ (pictured above), a new variety in 2020, is an extremely heavy producer with more delicate and more numerous pods than other varieties.
+‘‘Emerald Beads’ (pictured above) is an extremely heavy producer with more delicate and more numerous pods than other varieties.
 The branched stems are upright with a graceful wave, making them useful and versatile in bouquets and arrangements.

-Harvest when seed wands have fully formed to the tip.
-Expect a vase life of 10 days.
+Harvest when seed wands have fully formed to the tip and the top blooms have faded.
+Expect a vase life of 7 to 10 days.

-Jewels of Opar (pictured above), new for 2020, produces dense mounds of chartreuse foliage that give way to long, airy wands covered in tiny pink, star-shaped flowers that mature into miniature glowing red-orange beads.
-It’s an incredible plant in the late summer/early autumn garden and a must-grow for autumn bouquets and wearable flowers.
+Jewels of Opar (pictured above) produces dense mounds of chartreuse foliage that give way to long, airy wands covered in tiny pink, star-shaped flowers that mature into miniature glowing red-orange beads.
+It’s an incredible plant in the late-summer and early-autumn garden and a must-grow for autumn bouquets and wearable flowers.

 Harvest after flowers have dropped and seedpods appear.
 Expect a vase life of at least a week.

 The little lantern-like pods also shift in color over time; as summer fades and fall arrives, they take on a cranberry dusting.
 Fresh pods will last 7 days.
-Mignonette is also a favorite of pollinators, making it suitable for the border as well as containers.
+Mignonette is also a favorite of pollinators and is suitable for the border as well as containers.

-Two other gorgeous new 2020 introductions carry highly textural stems full of pod-like blooms that make bouquets sparkle.
+Two other gorgeous introductions carry highly textural stems full of podlike blooms that make bouquets sparkle.

 Once petals drop, pods remain.
 They make a romantic and feminine addition to arrangements and are a must-grow for wedding work.

 This extremely productive variety blooms abundantly from early summer through autumn.
-Silene can be harvested at any stage, and cut stems last 7 to 10 days in the vase.
+Silene can be harvested at any stage, and cut stems last 7 days in the vase.

-Figwort (pictured above): This hardworking perennial will flower the first year from seed if started early.
-Waist-high branching plants produce an abundance of long stems smothered in chocolate and green hood-like blooms, similar to those of snapdragons.
+A hardworking perennial, figwort (pictured above) will flower the first year from seed if started early.
+Waist-high, branching plants produce an abundance of long stems smothered in chocolate-and-green hoodlike blooms, similar to those of snapdragons.

 Leathery, long-lasting flowers have a bitter, smoky scent, but they attract more pollinators than any other plant we’ve grown.
 In addition to being a great bouquet filler, figwort is a must-grow for the bees.
 Pick when stem tips are no longer floppy, and flowers will last up to 2 weeks in the vase.